 Interview with Steve Swanson and Teresa Pennington

-CH: As you were making the decision to implement Voice for your follow-up calling program, what were the primary challenges that you were trying to address?
+CH: As you were making the decision to implement CipherOutreach for your follow-up calling program, what were the primary challenges that you were trying to address?
 What specific goals did your organization have when partnering with CipherHealth?

-Edgewood: Our goal when implementing Voice was to receive feedback from residents about our care services and quality in a direct way.
+Edgewood: Our goal when implementing CipherOutreach was to receive feedback from residents about our care services and quality in a direct way.
 We partnered with CipherHealth not only to receive this important feedback, but also to have a better, more streamlined way to address any issues that residents may have related to their care.
 This program quickly became an essential component in providing high-quality care services.

 CH: What have been the residents’ reactions to the automated calls?

 Edgewood: The residents have been extremely responsive to the follow-up program.
-Through the reports we receive from CipherHealth, we see that the majority of our residents complete the entire Voice call, and when callback is required, tend to be very honest with our staff.
+Through the reports we receive from CipherHealth, we see that the majority of our residents complete the entire CipherOutreach call, and when callback is required, tend to be very honest with our staff.
 This allows us to address issues before they lead to adverse events, such as hospital readmissions.
 This proactive issue resolution also helps increase resident satisfaction and boost referrals.